marvosyntactical/joeynmt/NOTES.md

 ### 26.08.20 artem questions *TODO*

 Architecture/implementation:
-* name/concept/citation for the idea of training on simplified data, then postprocessing on val/test => can I still call it an end to end seq2seq system? its not neural from end to end
+* name/concept/citation for the idea of training on simplified data, then postprocessing on val/test => label shift

 Dataset stuff to report/issues:
 * metric to show train/val/test dataset overlap too big?